patrickleweryharris/password-creator/README.md

 ```
 - Notes
   - Any valid integer can be used as a length or number of characters.
   - Delimiters can be any string.
-Not that the last character in the string is always shaved off to provide better readability for simple input.
+The last character in the full password (this will be either the delimiter or the last character of the delimiter if the delimiter is a bigger string) is striped by default as to avoid having to use recursion.
+This cannot currently be changed
   - Any invalid inputs will result in the default values being used.

 ## Contribute